 Here are some red flags to look out for.
 Please consider these when shopping for your next rabbit:

-1. The breeder is not a member of ARBA.
+1. The breeder is not a member of ARBA or their respective breed club.

-3. The breeder will not show you pictures of the rabbit upon request.
+2. The breeder will not show you pictures of the rabbit upon request.

 This is a sign that they've got something to hide.
-You should NEVER buy any animal sight-unseen without at the very least seeing a picture first.
+You should never buy any animal sight-unseen without at the very least seeing a picture first.
 No matter how trustworthy you think the breeder is, you can't just make do with descriptions of the rabbit.
-You HAVE to see it in person or in a picture before you give the breeder your money.
+You have to see it in person or in a picture before you give the breeder your money.

 4. The breeder doesn't ever go to rabbit shows.